konstructio/gitops-template/k3d-gitlab/TOKENS.md

 - K3D provides a local Kubernetes development environment
 - Most URLs will use local domains or localhost addresses
 - This configuration is optimized for development and testing
+- GitLab-specific tokens are only used with GitLab integration